North Carolina Sixth Grader Refuses Common Core Tests

 No federal law requires students to submit to standardized tests, said Robert Schaeffer, public education director for advocacy nonprofit Fair Test.

-The No Child Left Behind law requires schools to test 95 percent of students, and uses the results, in part, to evaluate the school.
-Schools that do not show adequate yearly progress for two consecutive years face sanctions—including losing federal funds.
+The No Child Left Behind law requires schools to test 95 percent of students, and states must use the results, in part, to evaluate the school.
+Schools that do not show adequate yearly progress for two consecutive years face penalties, including losing federal funds.

 “When faced with the possibility of sanctions, state education departments and districts often employ their own consequence regimes,” Schaeffer said.